22 FAQs people ask about how to build relationships with the media

 Avoid putting out news when journalists will be preoccupied with matters like elections or the Budget - unless your story is related to these events.

-8. Should I send samples to the journalists?
+8. Should I send sample news stories to the journalists?

 If you have a suitable sample that will be of interest to a journalist and can be sent, it may transform your chances of achieving media coverage.